FrendaWinter/buildYourOwnLisp_answer/Chapter_14/chapter14.md

 Example:
 - If the input is `join {1 2 3 4} {123 13 43} {213 12 43}`
 - So lval 1 as x is `{1 2 3 4}`, lval 2 as y `{123 13 43}`, lval 3 as z `{213 12 43}`
-- It join x with y, delele y, then join x with z, delete z
+- It join x with y, delete y, then join x with z, delete z

 That the idea, now we apply for string
 - First, we check if the `lval` we got is String, then we call `lval_add` for x and y